groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-10-06-groupdocs.assembly-for-java-17.9-api/index.md

 url: /2017/10/06/groupdocs.assembly-for-java-17.9-api/
 author: 'Muhammad Rizwan'
 summary: ''
-tags: ['API', 'Email', 'Enhanced Support', 'GroupDocs', 'java']
+tags: ['API', 'Email', 'Enhanced Support', 'GroupDocs', 'java', 'GroupDocs.Assembly for Java']
-categories: ['GroupDocs.Assembly for Java', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 [![Document Assembly API](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/03/groupdocs-assembly-java-1.png)](https://www.groupdocs.com/products/assembly/java) We are at [GroupDocs](https://www.groupdocs.com/) glad to announce another release of document report generation API **version 17.9** also known as [GroupDocs.Assembly for Java](https://www.groupdocs.com/products/assembly/java) API.
 The latest release adds enhanced support for existing features to the API, the most important changes are done to support document assembly for Email formats and also providing bug fixes for all major email formats.
 For a better experience with the API, we recommend you to [download](https://downloads.groupdocs.com/assembly/java) the latest release and try out the features introduced in the latest version of the API.
 Full list of changes are provided below.